al4991/DatabaseProject/README.md

  Contributions
   - Andrew implemented comments, posting and sharing
-  - Cindy implemented ratings and the tagging system (including accepting, pending, and rejecting requests).
+  - Cindy implemented ratings and the tagging system (tagging a user and managing tags - accepting, viewing pending, and rejecting requests).
 Cindy performed project testing and debugging.
   - Carolyn implemented friendgroups and a number of related features (add/de friend, add/remove group)
     as well as implementing the filtering feature AND writing the CSS.
   - Login/Register was a group effort, as well as maintaining the Home page as we implemented